FChannel0/FChannel-Server/README.md

 psql -U (user) -d (database) -f databaseschema.psql

-then start the client with
+then start the server with

 go run .